RetroDECK/ES-DE/THEMES-DEV.md

 **Note:** This document is only relevant for the current ES-DE development version, if you would like to see the documentation for the latest stable release, refer to [THEMES.md](THEMES.md) instead.

-If creating theme sets specifically for ES-DE, please add `-DE` to the theme name, as in `rbsimple-DE`.
-Because the ES-DE theme support has already deviated somehow from the RetroPie EmulationStation fork and will continue to deviate further in the future, the theme set will likely not be backwards compatible.
-It would be confusing and annoying for a user that downloads and attempts to use an ES-DE theme set in another EmulationStation fork only to get crashes, error messages or corrupted graphics.
-At least the -DE extension is a visual indicator that it's an ES-DE specific theme set.

 Table of contents:

 [[_TOC_]]